Yamashita v. Hinkle: Takuji Yamashita

-Yamashita immigrated from Japan to the US state of Washington in 1893.
-Yamashita was the second son of a merchant so he was not set to inherit property.
+Yamashita immigrated from Japan to the state of Washington in 1893.
+Yamashita was the second son of a merchant, so he was not in a position to inherit property.
 In his youth, he demonstrated academic prowess as a top graduate of Yawatahama Secondary and Uwajimi Merinken.
-He was recruited to work in Washington State by Kyuhachi Nishiii, a restaurant owner from his hometown of Yawatahama.
-As he was leaving he wrote to his parents telling them that his departure to the US was to bring them honor and "work for the public good".
-Upon immigration, he lived in the Tacoma Baptist Mission as he worked for Nishii waiting tables and graduated from Tacoma High in two years.
+He was recruited to work in Washington State by Kyuhachi Nishii, a restaurant owner from his hometown of Yawatahama.
+As he was leaving, he wrote to his parents, telling them that his departure to the United States was to bring them honor and "work for the public good."
+Upon immigrating, he lived in the Tacoma Baptist Mission as he worked for Nishii waiting tables and graduated from Tacoma High School in two years.

 Anti-Japanese sentiment

-This was a period of strong anti-Asian sentiment along the West Coast.
+The late 1800s to early 1900s were a period of strong anti-Asian sentiment along the West Coast.
 Japanese immigration was a topic of contention in Washington.
 Companies competed for lucrative trade with the Japanese.
-However, anti-Japanese sentiment grew as the working class became incensed about Japanese people taking jobs and being a threat to traditional US society.
-This anti-Japanese hate escalated as unarmed Japanese hop pickers were fired on by an angry white mob in Sumner, a town just out of Seattle.
+However, anti-Japanese sentiment grew as the working class became incensed about Japanese people taking jobs and being a threat to traditional U.S. society.
+This anti-Japanese hate escalated as unarmed Japanese hops pickers were shot at by an angry white mob in Sumner, a town near Seattle.

 Law school

 The University of Washington opened a law school with an announcement from University President Frank Graves who proclaimed that the college was meant "simply to better the opportunities of the young people of the state".
-The school accepted any qualified person capable of paying the 25 dollar annual tuition.
+The school accepted any qualified person capable of paying the $25 annual tuition.
 Yamashita enrolled in 1900.
 The incoming class was diverse, consisting of three women, a black man, Yamashita, and "native sons, Germans, Irishmen".
 The yearbook commented that class was of "very cosmopolitan character".
-Yamashita was a successful scholar and the school noted that his contributions were "commendable".
-He filed for naturalization papers from the Pierce County Superior Court days prior to receiving his degree since lawyers must be American citizens.
-The week after, Yamashita passed the oral bar and was described by The Seattle Times as "highly creditable".
+Yamashita was a successful scholar, and the school noted that his contributions were "commendable".
+He filed for naturalization papers from the Pierce County Superior Court days prior to receiving his degree because lawyers must be American citizens.
+The following week, Yamashita passed the oral bar exam and was described by The Seattle Times as "highly creditable".

 Citizenship case

 Yamashita represented himself to Washington's highest court to argue for citizenship.
-He filed a 28 page brief that stated that race based exclusion was an insult to a country that was "founded on the fundamental principles of freedom and equality".
+He filed a 28-page brief that stated race-based exclusion was an insult to a country that was "founded on the fundamental principles of freedom and equality".
 He argued that denying his citizenship was going against the values of "the most enlightened and liberty-loving nation of them all".
-Washington attorney general Wickliffe B. Stratton ridiculed his rhetoric calling it "worn out Star Spangled Banner orations".
+Washington Attorney General Wickliffe B. Stratton ridiculed his rhetoric, calling it "worn out Star Spangled Banner orations".
 Stratton states that "in no classification of the human race is a native of Japan treated as belonging to any branch of the white or whitish race".
-The judges ruled that though Yamshita was qualified to be a lawyer "intellectually and morally", he could not become a citizen and therefore could not practice law.
+The judges ruled that, although Yamshita was qualified to be a lawyer "intellectually and morally", he could not become a citizen and therefore could not practice law.